quanted/qed_kube/README.md

 ### Introduction

-This guide is to provide a means for setting up all the requirements for developing with kubernetes locally.
-Kubernetes is able to run in various different environments, zones, that each require a different setup and tools.
-For local development, we will be using a combination of tools that will simulate a deployed instance of kubernetes.
-Specifically, we will be using Minikube, VirtualBox, Docker, and Kompose.
+This guide is to provide a detailed description for setting up all the tools needed to start the developing with kubernetes locally.
+Kubernetes is able to run in various different environments, zones, that each require a slightly different configuration and tools.
+For local development, we will be using a combination of tools that will host a deployed instance of a single node kubernetes cluster.
+Specifically, we will be using Minikube, VirtualBox and Docker.

 Official Kubernetes Documentation: [here](https://www.google.com/url?q=https://kubernetes.io/docs&sa=D&ust=1551987821373000)